 Furthermore, it is well-known that in some small business settings, the HR and payroll functions are performed by the same person.
 This helps to reduce business costs because there isn’t enough work for everyone in each job.

-The most significant distinction between HR and Payroll is the types of people hired for these positions, as both require very different skill sets.
+The most significant distinction between HR and Payroll functions is the types of people hired for these positions, as both require very different skill sets.
 Payroll is a finance-related position that requires in-depth knowledge of accounting procedures, tax legislation, and a strong command of numbers.
 Those working in the payroll department should therefore have a strong sense of logic and an aptitude for mathematics.

 Because the HR department’s primary focus is on people management and organization, those who are organized, have strong communication skills, and enjoy interacting with people are best suited for this profession.